Micro-generation is the production of electricity on a small scale, using

 adjacent sites, which is especially helpful for operations with more than one

 building.
-Other changes will help to better ensure the reliability, stability,
+Other amendmentshelped to improve the reliability, stability,

 How does this affect me?

 Customers are provided more choices for how to source their electricity.

 The local wire service provider, also called the distribution company, looks

 after connecting a micro-generator’s system.
 Individual micro-generators do not